dataeducator/BreastCancerVisualization/README.md

 The findings are for illustrative purposes only, and users should not rely on these predictions for clinical decision-making.
 Consult a licensed medical professional for diagnosis and treatment.
 The dataset used may not fully represent real-world clinical scenarios, and predictions should be interpreted with caution.

-The author and contributors of this notebook disclaim any liability for the accuracy, completeness, or efficacy of the information provided.
+The author and contributors of this notebook disclaim any liability for the information's accuracy, completeness, or efficacy.

 ## 📌 Overview:

-The primary objective of this project is to develop a linear regression model capable of predicting tumor area (Area Mean) based on various diagnostic features.
+The primary objective of this project is to develop a trained machine-learning model capable of predicting tumor area (Area Mean) based on various diagnostic features.

-Leveraging machine learning, Zenith Medical Analytics aims to explore how different cellular characteristics influence tumor size, which could contribute to better understanding of tumor growth patterns and potential risk factors.
+Leveraging machine learning, Zenith Medical Analytics aims to explore how different cellular characteristics influence tumor size, which could contribute to a better understanding of tumor growth patterns and potential risk factors.